rodrigovivi/linux/dim.rst

 create-workdir (*branch* | all)
 -------------------------------
-Create a separate workdir for the branch with the given name (requires that git-new-workdir from git-core contrib is installed), or for all branches if "all" is given.
+Create a separate workdir for the branch with the given name, or for all branches if "all" is given.

 for-each-workdir *command*
 --------------------------